-11. and then he received the sign of circumcision, a seal of the righteousness of the faith that he had in uncircumcision, that he might be the father of all who believe while in uncircumcision, so that righteousness might be reckoned also to them,

-- 12. as well as the father of circumcision to those who are not merely in circumcision, but who also follow in the footsteps of the faith of our father Abraham when uncircumcised. - 13.
-For the promise that he would be the heir of the world was not made to Abraham or to his seed through a law, but through the righteousness of faith. - 14.
-For if they are heirs because of a law, then faith is rendered worthless and the promise is of no effect. - 15.
-For the law works wrath, but where there is no law, there is no transgression. - 16.
-Therefore, it is by faith, that it might be of grace, so that the promise might be secured to all the seed, not to that which is under the law only, but also to that which is of the faith of Abraham, who is the father of us all - 17. (as it is written, "I have made you the father of many nations" before Him whom he believed, even God, who brings the dead to life and calls things into being that do not exist. - 18.
-Against hope, he believed in hope, that he might become the father of many nations, as it had been said, "Thus shall your seed be." - 19.
-And then, being not weak in faith, he did not consider his own body, already as good as dead, being about a hundred years old, nor the deadness of Sarah's womb. - 20.
-He did not waver in unbelief at the promise of God; on the contrary, strengthened by faith, he gave glory to God, - 21. being also fully persuaded that what He had promised, He is able also to do. - 22.
+- 10. How then was it reckoned to him?
+While he was in circumcision or in uncircumcision?
+Not in circumcision, but in uncircumcision, - 11. and then he received the sign of circumcision, a seal of the righteousness of the faith that he had in uncircumcision, that he might be the father of all who believe in uncircumcision, so that righteousness might be reckoned also to them, - 12. as well as the father of circumcision to those who are not merely in circumcision but who also follow in the footsteps of the faith of our father Abraham while in the uncircumcised state. - 13.
+For the promise, that he would be the heir of the world, came not to Abraham or to his seed through the law, but through the righteousness of faith. - 14.
+For if they are heirs because of the law, then faith is rendered worthless, and the promise is done away with. - 15.
+For the law works wrath, since where there is no law, there is no transgression. - 16.
+Therefore, it is by faith, that it might be by grace, so that the promise might be secured for all the seed, not for that which is under the law only, but for that which is also of the faith of Abraham, who is the father of us all - 17. (as it is written, "I have made you the father of many nations"), who believed when in the presence of God, who brings the dead to life and calls things into being which do not exist. - 18.
+Against hope, he believed in hope, that he might become the father of many nations, as it had been said,"Thus shall your seed be." - 19.
+And then, having not weakened in faith, he did not consider his own body, already as good as dead, being about a hundred years old, nor the deadness of Sarah's womb. - 20.
+He did not waver in unbelief at the promise of God; on the contrary, strengthened by faith, he gave glory to God, - 21. and was fully persuaded that what He had promised, He is able also to do. - 22.
 And that is why it was reckoned to him as righteousness. - 23.
-Now, "it was reckoned to him" was not written for him alone, - 24. but also for us, to whom it shall be reckoned who believe in Him who raised our Lord Jesus from the dead, - 25. who was delivered up for our trespasses and was raised up for our justification.
+Now, "it was reckoned to him" was not written for him alone, - 24. but also for us, to whom it shall be reckoned, the ones who believe in Him who raised our Lord Jesus from the dead, - 25. who was delivered up for our trespasses and was raised up for our justification.